Self-consistent determination of the many-body state of ultracold bosonic atoms in a one-dimensional harmonic trap: MCTDH Results for larger particle numbers

 Here, we discuss the results of our calculations with an increased number of particles, $N=30$ and $N=100$.
 The main features are qualitatively very similar to the $N=10$ case.
-Tables~\ref{table30} and ~\ref{table100} shows the relative occupation numbers of the orbitals.
+Tables~\ref{table30} and ~\ref{table100} show the relative occupation numbers of the orbitals.
 Note that the energy shift due to the interactions is proportional to the number of particles, i.e. for the same value of the numerical parameter $g_0$ the actual interaction differs for systems with a different number of particles.
 That explains the slight increase in the fragmentation degree for the systems with larger particle numbers we report below.
 The degree of fragmentation $1 - n_1$ is again not large, but not negligible even for relatively weak interaction.

-In Fig.~\ref{surf_fluct30}, we show surface plots of the mean-square of quantum fluctuations $\langle \hat{\delta \phi}^2_{xx'} \rangle$ in the $x-x'$ plane for various values of the dimensionless interaction strength $g_0$.
+In Fig.~\ref{surf_fluct30} we show surface plots of the mean-square of quantum phase fluctuations $\langle \hat{\delta \phi}^2_{xx'} \rangle$ in the $x-x'$ plane for various values of the dimensionless interaction strength $g_0$.
 Bulges of a similar geometric shape to the $N=10$ case emerge, cf.~Fig.\,\ref{surf_fluct}, since the shape of the correlations is dictated by the geometry of the trapping potential and single-particle orbitals.
-Fig.~\ref{fragm_fluct30} shows the dependence of the maximum value of mean-square phase fluctuations $\Phi^2 := {\rm max} [\langle \hat{\delta \phi}^2_{xx'} \rangle]$ and fragmentation degree $1-n_1$, as a function of dimensionless coupling $g_0$.
+Fig.~\ref{fragm_fluct30} shows the dependence of the maximum value of mean-square phase fluctuations $\Phi^2 \coloneqq {\rm max} [\langle \hat{\delta \phi}^2_{xx'} \rangle]$ and fragmentation degree $1-n_1$, as a function of dimensionless coupling $g_0$.
 We see that $\Phi^2$ grows slightly slower for $N=30$ than for $N=10$, but remains a smooth and almost linear function of $g_0$, cf.~Fig.~\ref{fragm_fluct}.
-Finally, Fig.~\ref{comparison30} displays the comparison of the MCTDH calculations with the hydrodynamic limit of Bogoliubov theory~\cite{ho1999}.
-As for $N=10$, cf.~Fig.~\ref{comparison} , the results are qualitatively different for the mean-field and MCTDH calculations.
-This is to be expected, since we still consider a relatively small number of particles.
+Finally, Fig.~\ref{comparison30} displays the spatial behavior of the relative phase fluctuations, again demonstrating the peak visible in the $N=10$ data of~Fig.~\ref{comparison}. ,

+Table~\ref{tableError30} shows the $N=30$ relative approximation errors for energy and occupation numbers for the first and second orbitals, when using $M=5$ and $M=7$ orbitals, respectively.
+Analogously to the $N=10$ case shown in Table \ref{tableError}, the approximation errors are rather small.
+Thus we conclude that already for $M=5$ orbitals, convergence is achieved.